PriNova/nebulaflow/README.md

 - Workflow runtime and messaging live under `workflow/Application` and `workflow/Core`
 - Persistence and shell execution adapters live under `workflow/DataAccess`

-## Project Focus: LLM Node (AI Node for Model Reference)
+## Project Focus: LLM Node

-This project primarily focuses on the LLM node.
-In the current state, the LLM node serves as an AI node for model reference and UI configuration rather than executing model inference.
-Execution for LLM nodes is intentionally stubbed (see "LLM unavailable" handling in [ExecuteWorkflow.ts](workflow/Application/handlers/ExecuteWorkflow.ts#L88-L95)); the shared `Model` type used for reference is defined in [Protocol.ts](workflow/Core/Contracts/Protocol.ts#L4-L6).
+The LLM node now runs via the Amp SDK.
+The workflow editor is a visual wrapper around the SDK: it builds prompts from upstream node outputs and executes them with the SDK.
+Link the SDK first (`npm i /home/prinova/CodeProjects/upstreamAmp/sdk`) and set `AMP_API_KEY` to use the LLM node.

 ## Features

 - Visual workflow editor with @xyflow/react
-- Node types: CLI, LLM, Preview, Text Input, Search Context, Cody Output, Loop Start/End, Accumulator, Variable, If/Else
+- Node types: CLI, LLM, Preview, Text Input, Loop Start/End, Accumulator, Variable, If/Else
 - Graph execution with ordered edges, token counting for previews, and abortion support
 - Runtime approvals for CLI nodes (approve/modify commands before run)
 - Workspace persistence: